Carina-P/Skiers-Destinations/README.md

 time.

 The following automated tests have been developed:
-- The calculating of new averate rating when user casts av vote.
+- The calculating of new average rating when user casts av vote.
 The function is called calculateNewRating and belongs to the object: RatedResort.
 - Automated testing have been used on following functions to test what happens if they are given wrong conditions as eg. something is wrong with input